hendkai/butterfish-ollama/README.md

 This enables using Butterfish with local or remote non-OpenAI models.
 Notes on this feature:

--   In practice using hosted models is much simpler than running your own, and Butterfish's prompts have been tuned for GPT-3.5/4, so you will probably get the best results using the default OpenAI models.
+-   In practice using hosted models is much simpler than running your own, and Butterfish's prompts have been tuned for GPT-3.5/4, so you will probably get the best results using the default Ollama models.
 -   Being OpenAI-API compatible in this case means implementing the [Chat Completions endpoint](https://platform.openai.com/docs/api-reference/chat/create) with streaming results.
 -   Butterfish will add your token to requests to the chat completions endpoint, so be careful about accidentally leaking credentials if you don't trust the server.
 -   Options for running a local model with a compatible interface include [LM Studio](https://lmstudio.ai/) and [text-generation-webui](https://github.com/oobabooga/text-generation-webui).